soypunk/soypunk.me/content/posts/2018/09/11/glitch-wayback-importer.md

  - "2018/09/11"
 ---

-[Glitch][] is a fascinating project for a variety reasons, sorta of a Geocities on steroids [so this recent effort they've created to bring back old sites from the dead][1] is "on brand" as the kids say:
+[Glitch][] is a fascinating project for a variety reasons, sort of a Geocities on steroids [so this recent effort they've created to bring back old sites from the dead][1] is "on brand" as the kids say:

 > We’ve created the Wayback Importer.
 An easy way for you to grab your first website from archive.org and bring it back to life on Glitch.
 >